-5.4.1.2 Performance Considerations for HTTP/3 using IETF QUIC over 5G Networks
+5.4.1.2 Performance Considerations for HTTP/3 over 5G Networks

-The IETF specifications for HTTP/3 [5][31] and the core QUIC functions [32, 33, 34] are now approved in the IETF, and have been broadly deployed by a number of browser vendors and content providers, since the IETF QUIC working group has focused on specification, implementation, and, after the specifications were sufficiently stable enough, deployment, all in parallel.
-The performance of HTTP/3 over IETF QUIC in environments that have not been encountered during deployments to date is still an open question.
-Of greatest interest for this study, is the performance of HTTP/3 over IETF QUIC in 5G networks.
-Although deployment of 5G networks has begun, most deployment experience with HTTP/3 over IETF QUIC in mobile networks over the past few years has been in non-5G networks.
+The IETF specifications for HTTP/3 [5][31] and the core QUIC functions [32, 33, 34] are now approved in the IETF, and have been broadly deployed by a number of browser vendors and content providers, since the IETF QUIC working group has focused on specification, implementation, and, after the specifications were sufficiently stable, deployment, all in parallel.
+The performance of HTTP/3 in environments that have not been encountered during deployments to date is still an open question.
+Of greatest interest for this study, is the performance of HTTP/3 in 5G networks.
+Although deployment of 5G networks has begun, most deployment experience with HTTP/3 in mobile networks over the past few years has been in non-5G networks.

-When end users have used HTTP/3 over QUIC to access servers outside the 5G core network, 3GPP terminal mobility was handled transparently by the 3GPP network, and the UE’s IP address(es) didn’t change.
+When end users have used HTTP/3 to access servers outside the 5G core network, 3GPP terminal mobility was handled transparently by the 3GPP network, and the UE’s IP address(es) didn’t change.
 If a server’s IP addresses changed, this was often not visible to the user, due to the widespread deployment of CDNs and load balancers in data centers.
 If edge computing resource IP addresses change in relocation use cases, QUIC connection migration could be used to reduce the impact on user experience, but this needs to be analyzed carefully.

 MPEG-DASH has provided years of good user experience running over HTTP/1.1.
 As use cases arise which require very low latency, it is reasonable to better understand how, and when, MPEG-DASH might take advantage of HTTP/3 and analyze whether this has any implications for this study.